Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: TGRET for Topological Graviton Mass Generation

-Then, we derive the corresponding Faddeev-Popov ghost terms and the BRST transformations in Appendix\,\ref{app:C}.\ With these, we can derive the following Slavnov-Taylor-type identities for the gauge-fixing functions in the momentum space: \beqs \eeqs where the symbol $\Phi$ denotes any other on-shell physical fields after the Lehmann-Symanzik-Zimmermann (LSZ) reduction.\ In the above, we have set each external momentum to be on-shell according to the mass of the corresponding physical graviton $h^{\mu \nu}$, $p_{j}^{2}\!=\!-m^2$ (with $j\!=\!1,2,3,\cdots$).\ We can also derive a mixed identities similar to Eqs.\eqref{eq:gf1}-\eqref{eq:gf3}, but with its left-hand side containing any number of the gauge-fixing functions ${\FF}_{\rm{GF1}}^{\mu}$, ${\FF}_{\rm{GF2}}^{\mu}$, and ${\FF}_{\rm{GF3}}^{\mu}$ in the external states.\ Furthermore, we note that the above 3d Slavnov-Taylor-type identity \eqref{eq:gf} is a direct consequence of the diffeomorphism (gauge) symmetry of the TMG theory, which is similar to the gauge-fixing-function identities we derived for the 4d SM\,\cite{ET-SM}\cite{ET-SM-Rev}\footnote{ These 4d gauge-fixing-function identities lead to the electroweak equivalence theorem (ET) of the SM in the high energy limit.\ This 4d ET was further extended to the case of including the Higgs-gravity interactions\,\cite{GET4d}, which can be applied to the study of cosmological models (such as the Higgs inflation\,\cite{HiggsInfx}\cite{GET4d}\cite{HiggsInf}) or to the tests of weak gauge-boson self-interactions and Higgs self-interactions\,\cite{GET4d}\cite{HRY}.} and for the compactified 5d Kaluza-Klein (KK) gravity theories with either flat or warped extra dimensions\,\cite{Hang:2021fmp}-\cite{Hang:2024uny}.\
+Then, we derive the corresponding Faddeev-Popov ghost terms and the BRST transformations in Appendix\,\ref{app:C}.\ With these, we can derive the following Slavnov-Taylor-type identities for the gauge-fixing functions in the momentum space: \beqs \eeqs where the symbol $\Phi$ denotes any other on-shell physical fields after the Lehmann-Symanzik-Zimmermann (LSZ) reduction.\ In the above, we have set each external momentum to be on-shell according to the mass of the corresponding physical graviton $h^{\mu \nu}\!$,$\hs$ $p_{j}^{2}\!=\!-m^2$ (with $j\!=\!1,2,3,\cdots$).\ We can also derive a mixed identity similar to Eqs.\eqref{eq:gf1}-\eqref{eq:gf3}, but with its left-hand side containing any number of the gauge-fixing functions ${\FF}_{\rm{GF1}}^{\mu}$, ${\FF}_{\rm{GF2}}^{\mu}$, and ${\FF}_{\rm{GF3}}^{\mu}$ in the external states.\ Furthermore, we note that the above 3d Slavnov-Taylor-type identity \eqref{eq:gf} is a direct consequence of the diffeomorphism (gauge) symmetry of the TMG theory, which is similar to the gauge-fixing-function identities we derived for the 4d SM\,\cite{ET-SM}\cite{ET-SM-Rev} and for the compactified 5d Kaluza-Klein (KK) gravity theories with either flat or warped extra dimensions\,\cite{Hang:2021fmp}-\cite{Hang:2024uny}.\

 \vs